The Bankrate promise

 Besides high contribution limits, Roth 401(k)s have another advantage — the worker’s contributions can be matched by the employer up to a certain percentage.
 It’s essentially free money from the employer, on top of the employee’s elective deferrals.

-However, if you are contributing to a Roth 401(k), your employer’s match will be placed into a traditional 401(k) rather than the Roth account.
+However, if you are contributing to a Roth 401(k), your employer’s match will likely be placed into a traditional 401(k) rather than the Roth account.
 This will likely change in the future as the SECURE Act 2.0 now allows employers to provide matches in the Roth 401(k) account, but it may take some time for employers to start offering this feature.

 4. Investment options

 A Roth IRA allows investors a great deal more control over their accounts than a Roth 401(k).
 With a Roth IRA, investors can choose from the entire universe of investments, including individual stocks, bonds and funds.
 In a 401(k) plan they are limited to the funds their employer plan offers.